SNamanSaxena/WebCrawling/README.md

 Check OutputScreenshot file for the required input and expected output.

-Objective - To crawl Imdb site and fetch data from top listed movies page.
+Objective - To crawl Imdb site and fetch requested amount of data from requested top listed movies page url provided as params.

 Lib used - BeautifulSoup